 Take note of how far the blade is installed in the casing-a properly-installed blade is barely visible.
-Use the blade gauge included with the cutter to determine the proper blade length.
+When you replace the blade, be sure to push it in so that slightly less than 1mm (about 1/32") of the blade can be seen or felt.